 Plainchant is notated with neumes.
 This neumatic system dates from approximately the ninth century and evolved into the modern plainchant notation currently in use today.
-Neumes appear as individual pitches or as groups of pitches, as seen in the neume chart in Example 5.27.
+24 Neumes appear as individual pitches or as groups of pitches, as seen in the neume chart in Example 5.27.
 Neumes fall into one of four possible categories: simple, compound, liquescent, or ornamenting.
 Simple neumes such as the punctum, virga, podatus, or clivis are those that equate to one, two, or three pitches.
 Compound neumes, including the scandicus, climacus, torculus, and others, represent three or more pitches grouped together.
 Liquescent neumes are text-related and appear on dipthongs, semiconsonants, and consonants.
-These neumes often appear smaller than simple and compound neumes, striphicus, oriscus, quilisma, salicus, and pressus, indicate pitch but also can imply a particular method of expression such as a change in dynamic or tempo.
+These neumes often appear smaller than simple and compound neumes, and examples are the epiphonus, cephalicus, and ancus.
+The final category, the ornamenting neumes, striphicus, oriscus, quilisma, salicus, and pressus, indicate pitch but also can imply a particular method of expression such as a change in dynamic or tempo.